gruntjs/grunt-contrib-jst/docs/jst-options.md

 Type: `String`
 Default: 'JST'

 The namespace in which the precompiled templates will be assigned.
 Use dot notation (e.g. App.Templates) for nested namespaces or false for no namespace wrapping.
-When false with amd option set true, templates will be returned directly from the AMD wrapper.
+When false and formatting to amd or cjs module, templates will be returned directly from the AMD wrapper.

 ## processName
 Type: `function`